zhangchengchuan/tp-1/docs/DeveloperGuide.md

     * 1a1.
 System shows error in reading index.
       Use case resumes from step 1.

-**Use case: Update Module**
+**Use case: Edit Module**

 **MSS:**

-1. User requests to update a specified module and enters the new details.
+1. User requests to edit a specified module and enters the new details.
 2. System updates the details and displays the edited module. <br>
    Use case ends.